Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 ## What is Intent?

-- Intents are messages that can be used to pass information to the various components of android.
+- Intents are messages that can be used to pass information between the components in android.
 - It is used to launch an activity, display a web page, send SMS, send email, etc.
 - There are two types of intents in android:
   - Implicit Intent